“ If you only ever download one poker program, it should be PokerStove.”

 There isn't an official "PokerStove App", but there is lovely alternative called PokerCruncher.

-There are a few equity calculator apps out there, but this one is my favourite.
+There are a few equity calculator apps out there, but this one is my favorite.
 It is just simple, effective and looks good.
 It has iPhone and iPad versions too, but I stick with the Mac version as I prefer Poker Odds Calculator Pro on my iPhone.

 Go back to the Texas Hold'em software.